AP Top 25 Reality Check: Places change but teams remain same | Times Leader

 It took 12 weeks of regular-season play to have a turnover-free AP Top 25.

-For the first time in 2021 all the teams that were ranked in presented by Regions Bank last week stayed ranked this week.
+For the first time in 2021 all the teams that were ranked in The Associated Press college football poll presented by Regions Bank last week stayed ranked this week.

 There were some significant changes near the top of the poll Sunday though, with Ohio State moving past both Alabama and Cincinnati into second behind No. 1 Georgia.